Vegan Banana Oat Pancakes are not only tasty but gluten-free, sugar free and oil free. A classic comfort food with a healthy twist.

 - Once your skillet is hot add a heaping 1/4 cup of batter to the pan.
 Cook on one side until bubbles form on the top and the bottom is golden brown.
 Flip and cook until the other side is golden brown as well.

 - Serve with your favorite pancake fixings.

 - Make sure you allow the batter to rest for the full five minutes.
 I tested this many times and the batter needs to get thicker to make the pancakes fluffy and thick.

-- You can use any plant milk you would like I had almond milk on hand.
+- You can use any plant milk you would like, just make sure to use an unflavored unsweetened variety.